'The County Fair' is based on my travels to multiple county fairs in each of the New England states over the last 3

 It is considerably easier working on an client assignment where all the expectations and schedules are laid out in advance.
-Working on an open ended project requires that I stay focussed while also being receptive to the constantly changing possibilities which keeps my vision sharp and refreshed.
-My hope is that this body of work will eventually be published as a companion book for gallery and museum shows.
+Working on an open ended project requires that I stay focussed and receptive to the constantly changing possibilities which forces me to keep my vision sharp and refreshed.

 2018- Winner for my photographic documentary series, The County Fair in the professional category of Culture and Daily Life at the 12th Pollux Awards Collective Exhibition to be held in Barcelona in May 2019.